timzuntar/tweezer/docs/calibration.rst

 Coordinate drift is minimised using averaging over time intervals: by default the length is 1 second, but depending on your frequency of measurement you should take care that each average is computed with a large enough number of data points.

-In the following example we can see what the averaging, drift elimination and potential estimation look like in practice.
+In the following example we can see what the averaging, drift elimination and potential estimation look like in practice - although the plots in this particular example are created on the basis of generated synthetic data, from which trap parameters are computed.
+First, particle positions are averaged in time; both to better show the movement trend and to subtract it.
+The effect of this can be seen in the second plot.
+The final two plots show calculated potential shapes.

-.. plot:: ../examples/plotting_example.py
+.. plot:: ../examples/calibration_example.py